anvetsu/reo/docs/tut.md

 ; 1500
 ```

-If a non-existing key is looked-up, a `nul` (null) value is returned, which has no printable representation.
+If a non-existing key is looked-up, a `nul` (null) value is returned.
 The function `is_nul` can be used to check if a value is `nul` or not.

 ```rust